 A deep, dark valley between the coast and Mt.
 Tamalpais holds the last surviving stand of Marin County redwoods, preserved for future generations as the Muir Woods National Monument (daily 8am-dusk, $10 adults) and named in honor of turn-of-the-20th-century naturalist John Muir.
 A paved mile-long trail takes in the biggest trees, but since the park is often crowded with busloads of sightseeing hordes making the tour from San Francisco, you may want to explore the farther-flung areas, climbing up Mt.
 Tamalpais or following Muir Creek two miles downstream to the crescent-shaped cove of Muir Beach, along Hwy-1.
 Besides stunning scenery, Muir Beach is also home to the welcoming Pelican Inn (415/383-6000, rooms $224 and up), an Olde English-style pub serving food and fine beers; overnight guests get cozy rooms and access to a delightful room called “The Snug,” with a fireplace.

-Another enjoyably ersatz experience awaits at the junction of Hwy-1 and the US-101 freeway, where a historic roadside restaurant has been resurrected as the Buckeye Roadhouse (15 Shoreline Hwy., 415/331-2600), near Mill Valley, where you can feast on fine barbecue, great steaks and burgers, and delicious desserts in a lively, retro-Route 66 atmosphere.
+Another enjoyably ersatz experience awaits at the junction of Hwy-1 and the US-101 freeway, where a historic roadside restaurant has been resurrected as the Buckeye Roadhouse (15 Shoreline Hwy., 415/331-2600), near Mill Valley on the SF Bay side of the coastal mountains, where you can feast on fine barbecue, great steaks and burgers, and delicious desserts in a lively retro-Route 66 atmosphere.